Skip to Main Content

 With a car loan modification scam, the scammer will “negotiate” on your behalf to lower your rate — and may ask you to make car payments to them rather than your lender.

-Be careful, and only negotiate terms directly with your lender’s customer service team.
-According to Ashe, a lender may extend your loan term or defer some payments.
-But lenders are unlikely to negotiate interest rates.
+However, you should only negotiate terms directly with your lender’s customer service team.
+According to Ashe, a lender may extend your loan term or defer some payments, but they are unlikely to negotiate interest rates.
+Check out our best auto refinance loans if you’re interested in changing your car loan interest rate.

 Yo-yo financing scams